Wordfence 503: How to Fix Wordfence Blocking You

 We’ll tell you how to log back in and get on with your day as if nothing happened.
 We will also cover how to fix this issue, why it happened, and tips to prevent it from happening again.

 Wordfence has blocked your access to a site that you manage, which is definitely not good news.
-You’ve got important work to do and need to log in, but that annoying 503 error just won’t budge.
+You’ve got important work to do and need to log in, but that the 503 error just won’t budge.

 Alternatively, you could be seeing one of many messages keeping you out of your site:

-In an ideal world, your site’s firewall should be smart enough to realize that you’re not launching a malicious attack and grant you access to your own site without any hassle.
+In an ideal world, your site’s firewall should be smart enough to realise that you’re not launching a malicious attack and grant you access to your own site without any hassle.
 And even if there was an error, it should be a quick fix.
 Unfortunately, Wordfence fails on both these counts.

-Option 1: Follow block screen instructions
+Fix 1: Follow block screen instructions

 If it is a temporary block, then you can click on the link on the block page.

 Add your email address and click Send Unlock Email.
 This will send you an email with links, and instructions on how to get unblocked.
-This typically works if the reason you’ve been locked out is for too many login attempts or the wrong username.Â
+This typically works if the reason you’ve been locked out is for too many login attempts or the wrong username.

 However this does not work all of the time, because there can be delays in receiving the email.